 Once the local database pository is updated please search the cluster package zevenet-ce-cluster as follows:

-Notice that Zevenet CE Cluster use VRRP and the syncronization time is mandatory for this protocol, so ensure your ntp service is properly configured and ntp servers are reachable from the Load Balancer.
+Notice that Zevenet CE Cluster use VRRP and the synchronization time is mandatory for this protocol, so ensure your NTP service is properly configured and NTP servers are reachable from the Load Balancer.

 Configure Zevenet CE cluster package

 Once the installation is concluded, please configure the cluster service as follows:

 Open the configuration file in the path /usr/local/zevenet/app/ucarp/etc/zevenet-cluster.conf

 #interface used for the cluster where is configured local_ip and remote_ip $interface="eth0"; #local IP to be monitored, i e 192.168.0.101 $local_ip="192.168.101.242"; #remote IP to be monitored, i e 192.168.0.102 $remote_ip="192.168.101.243"; #used password for vrrp protocol communication $password="secret"; #unique value for vrrp cluster in the network $cluster_id="1"; #used virtual IP in the cluster, this IP will run always in the master node $cluster_ip="192.168.101.244"; # if the nic used for cluster is different to eth0 then please change the exclude conf file in following line ######## $exclude="--exclude if_eth0_conf";